Nov 9, 2020

 The point is that film grain matters.
 It’s a unique tool for steering an audience’s emotion, which makes it a great storytelling technique.
 Because while every filmmaker wants their content to look great, presenting it in an impactful way might be the highest achievement for a storyteller.

-And film grain can help you sprinkle that magic into your project like it’s pixie dust (rather than the metallic silver particles that created that look in the first place).
+And film grain can help you sprinkle that magic into your films, music videos, or other projects like it’s pixie dust (rather than the metallic silver particles that created that look in the first place).